fishjam-dev/ios-client-sdk/README.md

 ## Components

-The repository consists of 2 separapable components:
+The repository consists of 3 separapable components:

-- `FishjamClientSdk` - Fishjam client fully compatible with `Fishjam`, responsible for exchaning media events and receiving media streams which then are presented to the user
+- `JellyfishClientSdk` - Fishjam client fully compatible with `Fishjam`, responsible for exchaning media events and receiving media streams which then are presented to the user
-- `FishjamCLientDemo` - Demo application utilizing `Fishjam` client
+- `JellyfishCLientDemo` - Demo application utilizing `Fishjam` client
+- `MembraneRTC` - iOS webrtc client

 ### Example App